argonne-lcf/user-guides/docs/ai-testbed/sambanova_gen2/example-multi-node-programs.md

 4. **RunID**: A unique Id for the compile or run process.

+The script uses the arguments `pcompile` and `prun` for the data parallel compile and run.

 ```bash
 ./Unet2d.sh pcompile <image size> <batch_size> <num of instances> <RunID>
 ./Unet2d.sh prun <image size> <batch_size> <num of instances> <RunID>